 The main stop on this tour is the Haida village site of Skedans.
 Skedans, also known as K'uuna Llnagaay (PointTown) was one of the larger villages in the southern portion of the islands.
 The village was abandoned in the 1880s near the end of the smallpox epidemic which decimated 90% of the population of the islands.
 All that remains are a few weathered totem poles and longhouse beams.

 Either our guide or one of the Haida Gwaii Watchmen will walk us through the site, explaining with the help of old photos, what the village once looked like, what the figures on the poles symbolize and how the people lived.

-After a full day of adventure we make our way to the village of Queen Charlotte.
+After a full day of adventure we make our way to the village of Sandspit (pop.
+558), the only community on Moresby Island.
 Several restaurants offer a variety of local cuisine.

 Accommodation: Hotel / motel

 Day 7.
 Fly Out to Vancouver, B.C.

 After breakfast we’ll have some free time to enjoy the village of Sandspit.
 Shuttle service to the airport is included for people who have booked a flight back to Vancouver.
 For those people who are booking flights with Midnight Sun please call concerning connecting flights out of Vancouver.